Film review: Transformers: Revenge of the Fallen (2009), directed by Michael Bay

 Transformers happened to other people when I was growing up – most likely because I don’t have any brothers, and my sisters weren’t into those things.
 I was more into My Little Ponies, and when I say “more into” I mean “well into, innit”.

 I haven’t even seen the first of the new Transformers movies, and the only thing I’ve heard of the back story is that there are good robots (Autobots) and bad robots (Decepticons), and that they can transform.
 My hopes for this movie weren’t high, put it that way.

 No, I wasn’t particularly taken by it.
-It felt too much like boys with toys and I just can’t get into the whole “look – yellow sportscar… now it’s a robot!
+It felt too much like boys with toys and I just can’t get into the whole “look – yellow sports car… now it’s a robot!
 And look look look – a truck!
 Nice truck, isn’t it?
 Well now it isn’t, it’s a kick-ass robot from outer space who is freakin’ AWESOME, DUDE!!”
 Again, somehow I feel like I did not fit the target audience of this film.
 Good special effects and all, but it’s a movie for boys, really.
 Entertaining, sure; blockbuster, sure; would I watch it again?
-Not if I get to choose.
+Not by choice.

 2 out of 5 … robots? :]